 This community phase is characteristic of a post-disturbance, early to mid-seral community phase.
-Bluebunch wheatgrass, Idaho fescue, and other perennial grasses dominate.
-Rabbitbrush, snowberry and other sprouting shrubs may be resprouting.
+Idaho fescue, bluebunch wheatgrass, and other perennial grasses dominate.
+Rabbitbrush and other sprouting shrubs may be resprouting.
 Big sagebrush is killed by fire, therefore decreasing within the burned community.
-Depending on fire severity or intensity of Aroga moth infestations, patches of intact bitterbrush and sagebrush may remain.
+Depending on fire severity or intensity of Aroga moth infestations, patches of intact sagebrush may remain.
 Perennial forbs may increase post-fire but will likely return to pre-burn levels within a few years.
 Annual non-native species generally respond well after fire and may be stable or increasing within the community.

-Community 2.3 Community 2.3 (at risk)
+Community 2.3 (at risk)

-Bitterbrush and big sagebrush increase in the absence of disturbance.
+Basin big sagebrush increases in the absence of disturbance.
 Decadent shrubs dominate the overstory and the deep-rooted perennial bunchgrasses in the understory are reduced either from competition with shrubs or from herbivory.
 Sandberg bluegrass will likely increase in the understory and may be the dominant grass on the site.
 Annual non-native species present.

-Fire decreases or eliminates the overstory of bitterbrush and sagebrush and allows for the perennial bunchgrasses to dominate the site.
+Fire decreases or eliminates the overstory of sagebrush and allows for the perennial bunchgrasses to dominate the site.
 Fires would typically be small and patchy due to low fuel loads.
-A fire following an unusually wet spring or a change in management may be more severe and reduce shrub cover to trace amounts.
+A fire following an unusually wet spring may be more severe and reduce shrub cover to trace amounts.
 A severe infestation of Aroga moth could also cause a large decrease in sagebrush within the community, giving a competitive advantage to the perennial grasses and forbs.